 “Life”, written for BBC’s “English Express”, short-listed for Writers Guild Best Children’s TV Script award.

 Jon diagnosed with congestive heart failure.
-Judge for Western Mail’s children’s storywriting competition.
+After treatment resumes activities including judging Western Mail’s children’s storywriting competition.

 1996-2001 Six more junior novels, four playscripts, four historical stories for use with history national curriculum and a children’s fictional adaptation of “Macbeth”.
 Now published by OUP, Heinemann and Franklin Watts.